Ion Vinea: Chemarea and World War I

 While Vinea struggled at Chemarea, Tzara and Janco found international success with the Cabaret Voltarie in Switzerland, birthing the anti-art movement known as "Dada".
 Vinea was kept informed about the developments by Tzara himself, and sent in congratulatory letters which, according to researchers, give clues that he was envious; he also sent Tzara a poem of his, but this proved too tame for Dada standards, and was never taken up.
 Vinea boasted that he was working on a Dada-like collection of stories, Papagalul sfânt ("Holy Parrot").
 This promise also failed to materialize.
 In early 1918, following disagreements with Cocea, Vinea left Chemarea and joined the staff of Arena, a daily put out by Hefter-Hidalgo.
 In early March he was contemplating a lifelong stay in Iași, "alone with my wife", remarking that he no longer missed Bucharest.

 In April, as Romania contemplated surrender to the Central Powers, Vinea wrote his most pessimistic editorial of the era, suggesting (wrongly) that the Entente was losing on all fronts.
 He soon regretted his Arena affiliation, confirming Hefter's bad reputation as a blackmailer, and returned to Chemarea.
 An undated letter to Qvil, which researcher Sanda Cordoș proposes is from around that time, suggests that Vinea returned on his own to pacified Romania, and was summering with his father in Drăgănești.
 Tzara's international magazine, also called Dada, announced in May 1919 that "Jon Vinea" had just published a volume called Păpușa din sicriu ("Doll in Casket")—which was in fact non-existent.

 Later that year, shocked by his brother's death in a freak riding accident (which he would always refer to as "the onset of loneliness"), Vinea took a sabbatical.
 He was pursuing an adulterous relationship with the aspiring actress Dida Solomon, who was working as a typist.
-In September 1921, he confided to Tzara that he had tied ending that affair by journeying alone to Mangalia, and then to Valea Călugărească, but that he greatly missed her.
+In September 1921, he confided to Tzara that he had tried ending that affair by journeying alone to Mangalia, and then to Valea Călugărească, but that he greatly missed her.
 They were back together in 1922, with Vinea directly involved in ensuring her new-found theatrical success.
 Especially for her, he translated August Strindberg's Simoom and Anton Chekhov's Seagull (upon its production, she was billed as "Dida Solomon-Vinea"); he also wrote her a one-act play, which was only published decades after both had died.
 The Vinea–Qvil couple was by then separated, but without any legal formalities; in 1922, they were officially divorced.